 Another 20 years pass – animals are cared for until they find new homes and shelter programs expand in response to advancements in animal welfare.
 We learned how to better provide for the physical and emotional health of animals.
 People in the community praised and supported the shelter’s efforts.
 Others denounced and criticized.
 Staff and volunteers showed up 365 days a year to care for the animals, no matter what.
 They diligently cleaned cages and provided the animals with enrichment.
 Tails wagged, cats meowed, roosters crowed.
 Folks came to the shelter and found their best friends.
 The daily grind of animal welfare is uplifting, relentless, and sometimes exhausting.
 It can wear on the employees and it can wear on a building that houses thousands of animals a year.
 So once again in the 2000s, we find ourselves in need of a bigger space and better infrastructure.

 Our most recent building construction took several years of planning and fundraising.
 We moved into the newest facility in the summer of 2019 and were only open to the public for a few months before the COVID pandemic hit.
 We made the decision in March 2020 to restrict public access to the new building in an effort to protect our employees and the public.
-While we do miss folks coming in to wander around and see the animals, we have also seen a huge benefit to the well-being of those animals.
-Less stimuli has definitely made for a calmer environment and the animals seem far less stressed than when we invited the public into rooms where animals are housed.
-Despite the closure to the public, we have only seen growth in terms of lives saved and animals adopted, helping more animals than before the pandemic.
-We launched our Crisis Pet Retention Program in October 2020 to provide resources to pet owners experiencing hardship.
-Our new adoption process in which we sit down with the potential adopters and talk about what they want in an animal has proven to create some really amazing matches.
-Our foster program exponentially grew over the last year and we are able to expand beyond our shelter doors to care for more animals and gather the best information on an animal’s behavior in the home.
-The latest chapter in the Lawrence Humane Society’s history has certainly been different with COVID but lifesaving, nonetheless.
+While we did miss folks coming in to wander around and see the animals, we also saw a huge benefit to the well-being of those animals.
+Less stimuli of folks walking in the kennel spaces made for a much calmer environment.
+We conducted adoptions via Zoom calls and did our best to match-make virtually.
+Despite the closure to the public, we saw a lot of growth in terms of lives saved and animals adopted in 2020.
+In addition, we launched our Crisis Pet Retention Program in October 2020 to provide resources to pet owners experiencing hardship.
+Our foster program exponentially grew over the past few years and we are able to expand beyond our shelter doors to care for more animals and gather the best information on an animal’s behavior in the home.
+The most recent chapter in Lawrence Humane Society’s history has certainly been different with COVID but lifesaving, nonetheless.

 Thousands and thousands of animals have been rescued and cared for by this organization over the past 70 years.
 We salute our founders and all those who followed, making the Lawrence Humane Society what it is today.
 A special thank you to Sue Novak, former Vice President of the Board of Directors, for her 2010 article in the Lawrence Journal-World, which provided a fantastic place to start researching.
 And to the Lawrence Public Library for its many free resources, including access to the Newspaper Archives, where all these Lawrence Journal-World articles were found.
 To Irene Armstrong and friends, your tireless efforts over the many decades made our community a better place for animals.
 We remain steadfast in our commitment to advocate and care for animals who come through our doors and beyond.
 Thank you to all our supporters, donors, volunteers, employees, foster families, and cheerleaders.
 It takes a village to do this work!